johan162/hpdf_table/docs/Building.md

 If you miss any library the `configure` process will discover this and tell you what you need to install.
 This would otherwise compile and install the library in `/usr/local` subtree.
 It wil build and install both a static and dynamic library.

+@note By calling `./configure -h` a list of possible options on how the library should be compiled and installed will be shown.

 Depending on your system this might also be available as a pre-built package for you to install directly via perhaps `apt`on Linux or `brew` on OSX.

 ### Compiling after cloning the git repo